Did you know?

-But today it’s all about the ‘brown gold’, and the fact that the area around Sabie is the largest human-made forest in South Africa.
+But today it’s all about ‘brown gold’, and the fact that the area around Sabie is the largest human-made forest in South Africa.

 More than half of the country’s timber comes from the Sabie area.
-The industry was initially started to provide wood supports for all the underground mines around the area, and now supplies wood for furniture, paper and general consumer products.
+The industry was originally created to provide wooden supports for underground mines in the area, but has evolved to provide wood for furniture, paper and general consumer products.

 The Komatiland Forestry Museum in Sabie takes visitors back to the start of the local timber industry, through the generations and up to the present day.
 It explores the role of trees in nature, harvesting procedures, what timber is used for, and steps the industry is taking to make it all environmentally friendly.
 There is also information on humans' relationship with indigenous forests and their contribution to quality of life.

-Highlights of South African history are recorded on the concentric rings of a 250-year-old yellowwood disc, while the history of match production is displayed, along with a small replica of a Pretoria Dutch Reformed Church, made entirely out of glued-together matches.
+Highlights of South African history are recorded on the concentric rings of a 250-year-old yellowwood disc, while the history of match production is displayed, along with a small replica of a Pretoria-based Dutch Reformed Church, made entirely out of glued-together matches.

-An old frame saw, miniature wooden shoes carved by a South African (Anglo-Boer) War prisoner on St Helena, and a handmade Irish Gypsy clothes peg that dates back more than a century are displayed along with historical timelines recording the growth of the timber industry in South Africa.
+An old frame saw, miniature wooden shoes carved by a South African (Anglo-Boer) War prisoner on St Helena, and a handmade Irish gypsy clothes peg that dates back more than a century are displayed along with historical timelines recording the growth of the timber industry in South Africa.